- Vasectomy facts*

-- What is a vasectomy?
+- What is vasectomy?

-- How effective is a vasectomy?
+- How effective is vasectomy?

-- What are the side effects of a vasectomy?
+- What are the risks of vasectomy?

-- Patient Comments: Vasectomy - Describe Your Experience
+- Patient Comments: Vasectomy - Recovery

 - Find a local Urologist in your town

-What is a vasectomy?
+Next: What is vasectomy?

 Viewers share their comments